dgollub/jobcan-bot/README.md

-# Jobcan Bot for automatically filling out time tracking on the jobcan.ne.jp
+# Jobcan Bot for automatically filling out time tracking on jobcan.ne.jp

 This bot allows you to fill out your timesheet in [Jobcan](https://jobcan.ne.jp/) automatically.
 It utilizes WebDriver/Selenium for this task.